 - Methods including rational why a particular method was chosen to answer the research question

 - Results can be ranging from work in progress, to preliminary data, to more conclusive results

 - Conclusion including problems encountered, adjustment of methods and work plan for the next year.

 Please note that 1-2 of junior members from each team should be ready to give an oral presentation of their research.

-The deadline for group submissions is 9th January 2023.
+The deadline for group submissions is TBC.
 Please note when submitting your group application and including the abstracts for consideration at the ESPID Research Masterclass, these abstracts should not be also submitted to the general abstracts section.
 Further details can be found on the annual meeting website.
 Applications will be accepted via the annual meeting website by clicking here.

 6. What happens then?